Akcthecoder200/Paradise-Nursery-Shopping/README.md

 - **Browse Plants:** The main page displays a grid of available plants with images, names, and prices.
 - **Add to Cart:** Click the "Add to Cart" button on any plant to add it to your shopping cart.
 If already added, the button will indicate so.
 - **Adjust Quantities:** Use the + and - buttons on the plant card or in the shopping cart to change the quantity of each plant.
-- **View Cart:** Click the cart icon or button to open the shopping cart modal, where you can review your selections, update quantities, remove items, and see the grand total.
+- **View Cart:** Click the cart button to navigate to the dedicated Shopping Cart page (`/cart`), where you can review your selections, update quantities, remove items, and see the grand total.
-- **Close Cart:** Click the "Close" button to return to browsing.
+- **Continue Shopping:** Click the "Continue Shopping" button on the cart page to return to plant selection.
+- **Checkout:** Click the "Checkout" button on the cart page to proceed (currently a placeholder for future checkout functionality).

 ---